FreeUniswap/interface-4.91.0/README.md

 ## Changes in the interface

+This is a fork of version 4.91.0 of the official interface, dated August 2022.
 We have made some changes to the original interface to adapt it to open use, improving privacy:

 - Blocked addresses and tokens have been removed
 - Google analytics has been removed